-- eating too much sodium: You may get too much sodium by using a lot of table salt or ingesting processed foods and soft drinks.
+- Consuming too much sodium.
+You may get too much sodium by using a lot of table salt or ingesting processed foods and soft drinks.

-- medications: Some medications have water retention as a side effect.
-These include:
+- Certain medications.
+Some medications cause water retention as a side effect.
+These can include:

 - chemotherapy treatments